 - Is there any new damage to the home?

 - Has the home been left in “broom clean” condition?

 - Do the electrical system, lights, and outlets work?

-- Is the kitchen cleaned out?
+- Is the kitchen cleaned out and free of damage?

 - Do the drains and garbage disposal operate properly?

 - Do all faucets and showers run with sufficient water pressure?

 - Are there any signs of leaks or water damage?

 - Are there signs of mold?

 - Are all the appliances working?